Hojo-Norem/c0pperdragon-VIC-II-Palette-editor/README.md

 Palette generator based on the 'colodore' algorithm by pepto www.pepto.de/projects/colorvic/

+## What's done in v1.00
+* RGsB (sync-on-green) output - The editor works in the YUV space internally and is converted to RGB as needed.  **Not tested for effectiveness due to lack of RGsB supporting equipment!
+Please report back with results!**
+* Improved colour mixing - Implemented hanover bar generation based on the colodore.com sourcecode.
+Hanover bars are only used for the mixed colours.
+* Added firmware default palette from FPGA firmware source.
+Also added RGsB conversion of default palette.
+Neither palette is editable.
+* Code borrowed from codebase64 and other minor optimisations have made the editor a little more responsive while altering settings.
+* Split sourcecode into modules.

 ## What's done in v0.91:
 * Improved loading menu - The load menu now automatically recognises when a palette has been DMA loaded.